Spanish annexation of the Dominican Republic: Previous annexations

 In 1853, Santana sent Matías Ramón Mella and Felipe Alfau to Spain to offer the choice between annexation and diplomatic recognition.
 Spain chose recognition, fearing the opposition of France, Britain, and the United States to annexation.
 However, the Spanish consul in Santo Domingo, Antonio María Segovia, offered any Dominicans the possibility to register as Spanish citizens.
 This figure, known as the Matrícula de Segovia ("Segovia's Registration"), allowed hundreds of Dominicans to acquire Spanish citizenship without leaving the country, and was used by Báez's supporters to protect themselves from Santana.

 In 1854, the American filibuster William Leslie Cazneau drafted a treaty that would cede Samaná Bay to the United States for the building of a naval base, but it was rejected due to the opposition of Samaná Americans, who feared that the treaty would be followed by annexation and slavery.

 In 1858, Santana overthrew president José Desiderio Valverde and sounded the idea of annexation by France or Spain again.
 Britain and France opposed annexation by Spain, and in 1859 discussed protectorates by Sardinia, Sweden, Denmark, Portugal, Naples, the Netherlands, Belgium, and even Haiti as alternatives.
-In 1860, Santana wrote a letter to queen Isabella II and sent Felipe Alfau to Spain again, proposing the annexation of Santo Domingo not as a colony but as a full-blown province of Spain with representation in the Cortes Generales.
+In 1860, Santana wrote a letter to queen Isabella II and sent Felipe Alfau to Spain again, proposing the annexation of Santo Domingo not as a colony but as a province of Spain with representation in the Cortes Generales.
 Though they met little interest at first, prime minister Leopoldo O'Donnell sent a military mission to train the Dominican Army and explore the strategic value of the country for Spain.

 Communication was established between Santana and the Spanish captain-general of Cuba, Francisco Serrano, who was instructed to negotiate without moving precipitously to avoid a conflict with the United States.
 Spain would only consider annexation in case of clear and overwhelming support from the Dominican population.
 Santana promised that reintegration would be easy because of cultural ties: "Religion, language, beliefs, and customs, all we preserve with purity."